-For each of the platforms below, we’ll imagine you want to create a collection with 10,000 NFTs.
+For each of the platforms below, let’s imagine that you want to create a collection with 10,000 NFTs.

 - $529: NFT Art Generator allows you to generate and preview unlimited NFTs, set rarity, and create trait rules.
 If you go on to use their smart contract features with the NFTs you generate, you will pay 5% of your mint sales.

-- 1 Ethereum ($1.5k as of December 2022): Bueno is an easy to use NFT generator, though it can be pretty pricey.
+- 0.1 Ethereum ($175 as of June 2023): Bueno is an easy to use NFT generator, though it can be pretty pricey.
 Once you generate your NFT collection, you need to pay before you can export your collection and metadata.
-The rate is .001 ETH per NFT generated.
-For a collection of 10,000 NFTs, the cost is 1 full Ethereum.
-At today’s price, that’s about $1.5k.
+The rate is 0.00001 ETH per NFT generated.
+For a collection of 10,000 NFTs, the cost is 0.1 ETH (around $175).

 Truthfully, you don’t need to pay anything to maintain your Discord community.
 Discord is an amazing free tool on its own.